Tinkerforge/doc/source/Software/IPConnection_CSharp.rst

 .. csharp:function:: public void IPConnection::JoinThread()

- Joins the thread of the IP connection.
+ Joins the threads of the IP connection.
 The call will block until the IP connection is :csharp:func:`destroyed <IPConnection::Destroy>`.

- This makes sense if you relies solely on callbacks or if the IP connection was created in a thread.
+ This makes sense if you relies solely on callbacks for events or if the IP connection was created in a threads.

  On Windows Phone this function will do nothing (since all sockets are asynchronous and there are no threads used).